-'Radharc' goes to Knock in County Mayo and visits the pilgrimage centre and shrine commemorating the apparition of the Virgin Mary in 1879.
+The pilgrimage centre and shrine at Knock in County Mayo commemorate the apparition of the Virgin Mary in 1879.

 The Church recognises Knock as a pilgrimage centre and has given approval to the devotions that take place there.
 But as with Lourdes and Fatima, it makes no judgement about the reality of the original apparition.
 Everyone is free to make up their own mind, based on the historical evidence.

 Organised pilgrimages come to Knock every Sunday, when tens of thousands of people throng the main street of the village.
 Here they encounter the numerous stalls selling religious objects.
 These stalls are prohibited within church grounds, but business is brisk among the pilgrims wishing to buy holy water bottles, Knock snowstorms, souvenir rock and rosary beads with the Knock apparition displayed on the junction.